Nishithakatta/Superstore-Sales-Analysis/README.md

 Edit
 git clone https://github.com/Nishithakatta/Superstore-Sales-Analysis.git
 cd Superstore-Sales-Analysis
-Open the Tableau dashboard
+Open the Tableau Workbook

+Launch Tableau Desktop

-Open Superstore Sales Dashboard.twbx using Tableau Desktop.
+Open Superstore Sales Dashboard.twbx

-Connect the dataset
+Connect the Dataset

-If Tableau prompts, reconnect the data source to Superstore sales dataset.csv in your local directory.
+If prompted, reconnect the workbook to Superstore sales dataset.csv in your local folder.

-#🚀 Dashboard Usage
+🚀 Dashboard Usage
-Use filters to analyze sales by:
+Use filters and slicers to view data by:

-Year, Region, Category, and Segment
+Year, Region, Segment, and Category

-Hover over charts to view tooltips
+Hover over charts for detailed tooltips

-Navigate across dashboards for:
+Switch between dashboards for:

-Order trends
+Order Volume Trends

-Top products by profit
-Customer segments
+Customer Segmentation

+Product Profitability

-Delivery performance
+Delivery Performance

+Regional Revenue

-#📈 Insights Summary
+📈 Insights Summary
-Top-performing states contribute over 40% of total sales (e.g., São Paulo, Rio de Janeiro).
+📌 São Paulo and Rio de Janeiro account for over 40% of total order volume — making them the top-performing states.

-Technology category brings in highest profit margins.
+📌 The Technology category drives the highest profit margins, while Office Supplies are more affected by discounts.

-Standard Class shipping shows highest rate of delays.
+📌 Standard Class shipping has the highest delay rates across multiple regions.

-End-of-year months (Q4) consistently show peak sales activity.

-Discounts are linked to lower profitability in Office Supplies.
+📌 The Q4 period consistently drives peak sales, suggesting strong seasonality and potential for campaign targeting.